Mokane3562/secret-java-hipster/simple_server_and_client/Readme.md

 # simple_server_and_client

 A simple server and client implementation.
-Javadoc can be found in 'doc/opendoc/index.html' to view page
+Javadoc can be found in the doc folder.
+Open 'doc/index.html' to view.